-Delta-8 can be psychoactive for some consumers, just less so than delta-9.
-A good way to think about it generally is something like a "light buzz” or "diet weed".
+Delta-8 can be still be intense for some consumers, just less so than delta-9.
 Many of the effects and benefits of delta-9, though toned down a few steps, are still present in Delta-8.
-It still contains euphoric qualities, and helps to stimulate appetite.
-It can energize or relax the consumer depending on the larger terpene and cannabinoid profile, similar to delta-9.
-And yes, it induces some of the typical heady, psychoactive experiences people tend to look for in delta-9.
+It still contains euphoric qualities, and helps with relaxation.
+It may energize or relax the consumer depending on the larger terpene and cannabinoid profile of the hemp it derived from, similar to delta-9.
+And yes, it induces some of the typical heady experiences people tend to look for in delta-9.

 The main difference is that while delta-8 can do all of these things, it does them at a less intense level.
-Even for experienced cannabis users with a high tolerance, there is a noticeable effect, albeit a lesser one.
-However, the trade-off here is that the potential negative side effects of cannabis are also reduced.
-Delta-8 tends to not give off any anxiety or sense of being "too high" that delta-9 may impart on the user.
+Even for experienced hemp users with a high tolerance, there is a noticeable effect, albeit a lesser one.
+However, the trade-off here is that the potential negative side effects of hemp are also reduced.
+Delta-8 seems to possibly give off less anxiety, or just a sense of taking too much Delta-9.

 Reasons to Try Delta-8 THC

 Delta-8’s unique properties lend themselves to a variety of uses and situations.
 For the hemp-curious, it can act as a bridge to acclimating to other cannabinoids.
 Especially in today’s market, many young hemp consumers find delta-9 can sometimes be too intense to enjoy.
 This is especially true in the case of edibles or dabs, but depending on the customer can be for vapes and flower as well.

 Delta-8 might be ideal for when a cannabinoid lift is desired, but the full potency of delta-9 is too much for the occasion.